Detection and characterization of targets in complex media using fingerprint matrices

 The size and orientation distribution of the fibers provide a vector representation of the fibers superimposed to the confocal image in Fig.~\ref{muscle}e.
 A very good agreement is found between the visual appearance of the fibers on the ultrasound image and their vector representation provided by the fingerprint operator.

-Note that this approach is a generalization of the specular beamforming procedure developed in a previous study~\cite{Rodriguez-Molares2017}. \rev{In the language of the fingerprint operator,} an infinite mirror was considered as the reference object and its orientation was the free parameter.
-While this method was relevant for revealing the presence of large objects such as needles with ultrasound, the simultaneous determination of the \alex{correlation} length $L_{\textrm{opt}}$ and fiber orientation $\alpha_{\textrm{opt}}$ is required to retrieve the complex architecture of fibers.
-Compared to alternative approaches relying on spatial correlations of the reflected wave-field that only determine the orientation of fibers in a plane parallel to the probe~\cite{Papadacci2017}, the current approach can provide the 3D orientation of fibers with a 2D array of transducers.
 This information could be extremely rewarding to monitor neuro-muscular diseases~\cite{Wijntjes2020} and myocardial fiber disarray that emerges in the early stage of many pathologies such as in cardiomyopathies or in fibrosis~\cite{Tseng2005}.
-It can also be relevant in the context of non-destructive testing for determining the orientation of elongated grains in polycrystalline materials~\cite{Thompson2008}.
-In optical microscopy, collagen fibrils are the major mechanical component in the extracellular matrix of biological tissues~\cite{Holmes2018}.
-While second harmonic generation has proved to be a unique tool for probing ex-vivo the collagen orientation and its lamellar distribution in cornea~\cite{Raoux2023}, the proposed matrix method can be an interesting alternative for in-vivo applications~\cite{Balondrade2024}.\\
+It can also be relevant in the context of non-destructive testing for determining the orientation of elongated grains in polycrystalline materials~\cite{Thompson2008} or, in optical microscopy, for probing the collagen orientation and its lamellar distribution~\cite{Raoux2023}.\\

 { \textbf{Discussion}} \\